A National Park, the Rocky Mountains and Back

-This trip will take you from the rain-soaked Pacific Northwest to the high desert beyond the Rocky Mountains.
+This trip will not only take you from the rain-soaked Pacific Northwest to the high desert beyond the Rocky Mountains, but also through a beautiful National Park or two.
 This will be an epic road-trip that will start in the mists of the Pacific Northwest and head east to the sun-soaked sage-brushed flats of Idaho, before turning back west and ending back in Seattle.
 The trip will take you from sea level to 6,000 ft or more, so be prepared for a little acclimatization.
 Seattle is one of the world’s great cities, and there is so much to do here, from the expansive parks to the piers where you can fresh fish right off the boat.
-Our recommendation would be to fly into Seattle, immediately get your luggage and car, and then head out on the road.
+Our recommendation would be to fly into Seattle, immediately get your luggage and car, and then head out on the road to explore a National Park.
 The reason being, this is going to be a unbelievably fun trip, but there is so much you are going to see and do, that to “unwind” for a few days in Seattle before you head back home would be a great way to end your trip.

 Fly into Seattle-Tacoma International Airport and pick up your rental car.
 The city is relatively easy to navigate by car, though it may be best to avoid driving in the late afternoon, as the freeways and roads can be horribly gridlocked around rush hour.
 We know you might be itching to explore Seattle, but our recommendation would be to head toward your first destination, North Cascades National Park and save the wonders of Seattle for the end of the trip where you can treat yourself to a few days of Rest and Relaxing in this great American city.
 As you head North on Interstate 5 towards Cascades, here are some suggestion for you to stop along the way to start your trip off in style.